Oops and Daisies

 What 2017 Taught Me About Life

-This was going to be a recap of my year.
-And a recap of the year shouldn’t be that hard, right?
+This was going to be a recap of my year in 2017.
+A recap of the year shouldn’t be that hard, right?
 Except it’s been a bit hard to write.
 In fact, I’ve been trying to write this post almost all of December.

 The problem: I kept trying to focus on all the things I accomplished this year, both professionally and personally… and it just didn’t feel right.
 The reason I finally realized?
 I can’t just talk about the successes of the year, because those successes don’t stand alone in some bubble.
 They’re sandwiched between a whole lot of ups and downs… and even as the year wore on, it all goes back to January.